Mephisto (Marvel Comics): "Damnation"

-Mephisto finds out that Doctor Strange has restored the lives of the Las Vegas citizens that were killed during when HYDRA bombed an attack during the organization's takeover of the United States.
-He orchestrates events that cause his demons to bring Doctor Strange to his recently created Hotel Inferno.
+Mephisto finds out that Doctor Strange has restored the lives of the Las Vegas citizens who were killed in a bombing by Hydra.
+He orchestrates events that cause his demons to bring Strange to his recently created Hotel Inferno.
 Mephisto claims that the remnants of Las Vegas were in his realm before it was restored.
 Hotel Inferno starts to have an effect on the people of Las Vegas.
-It also had an effect on the Black Panther, Captain Marvel, the Falcon, Hawkeye, and Jane Foster's Thor form where they were all turned into Ghost Rider-like creatures.
-As Hotel Inferno starts to affect the people of Las Vegas, Doctor Strange fought Mephisto in a game of blackjack.
-The deal is that Mephisto had to return the souls to Las Vegas if Doctor Strange won and that Doctor Strange's soul would be claimed by Mephisto if Mephisto won.
-Though Doctor Strange won by cheating, Mephisto found out and had Doctor Strange tortured.
-Mephisto then turns Doctor Strange into a Ghost Rider-like creature.
+It also had an effect on the Black Panther, Captain Marvel, the Falcon, Hawkeye, and Jane Foster, who are turned into Ghost Rider-like creatures.
+As Hotel Inferno starts to affect the people of Las Vegas, Strange fought Mephisto in a game of blackjack.
+The deal is that Mephisto had to return the souls to Las Vegas if Strange won and that Strange's soul would be claimed by Mephisto if Mephisto won.
+Though Strange won by cheating, Mephisto found out and had Strange tortured.
+Mephisto then turns Strange into a Ghost Rider-like creature.
 After Mephisto removes the Ghost Rider from Johnny Blaze, he throws Blaze from the roof.
 Mephisto appeared on the battlefield and gloated on them, sending Johnny Blaze to attack him.
 Just then, the possessed Avengers attack Mephisto, as Wong revealed that Mephisto rendering his throne vacant has enabled the Ghost Rider to become the new ruler of Mephisto's realm.
-After Doctor Strange returned from the Realm Between, he assisted the Midnight Sons and the Avengers in preventing Mephisto from returning to his realm to reclaim his throne.
-Though Doctor Strange defeated him, Mephisto fled back to his realm where he was defeated by Johnny Blaze and the different Ghost Riders from across the Multiverse.
+After Strange returned from the Realm Between, he assisted the Midnight Sons and the Avengers in preventing Mephisto from returning to his realm to reclaim his throne.
+Though Strange defeated him, Mephisto fled back to his realm where he was defeated by Johnny Blaze and the different Ghost Riders from across the Multiverse.
 After Johnny Blaze sent Mephisto back to Earth, he was kept at the top of Hotel Inferno in countless restraints as Hotel Inferno remained on Earth.
-As Doctor Strange, the Avengers, and the Midnight Sons left upon Las Vegas returning to normal, Wong remained behind to keep an eye on Hotel Inferno's casino.
+As Strange, the Avengers, and the Midnight Sons left upon Las Vegas returning to normal, Wong remained behind to keep an eye on Hotel Inferno's casino.